 ISA 330.6–7 requires the auditor to design and perform further audit procedures whose nature, timing, and extent are based on, and responsive to, the assessed risks at the assertion level.

-The "nature" of a procedure refers to its purpose (test of controls or substantive procedure) and its type (inspection, observation, inquiry, confirmation, recalculation, re-performance, or analytical procedure).
-Higher-risk assertions generally require procedures that provide more persuasive evidence — external confirmations rather than internal inquiries, physical inspection rather than document review, re-performance rather than inquiry alone.
+The “nature” of a procedure refers to its purpose (test of controls or substantive procedure) and its type (inspection, observation, inquiry, confirmation, recalculation, re-performance, or analytical procedure).
+In our experience, higher-risk assertions are the ones reviewers check for more persuasive evidence: external confirmations rather than internal inquiries, physical inspection rather than document review.

 “Timing” refers to when the procedure is performed and the period or date to which the audit evidence applies.
 For higher-risk assertions, the auditor may need to perform procedures at or near the period end rather than at an interim date.
 For fraud risks, the auditor may perform procedures at unpredictable times.

-"Extent" refers to the quantity — sample sizes, the number of observations, the detail of analytical procedures.
+“Extent” is the quantity.
+Sample sizes, number of observations, depth of the analytical procedure.
 Higher-risk assertions require larger samples, more locations, or more detailed analysis.
-However, ISA 330.A15 notes that increasing extent is only effective if the procedure itself is relevant — performing more of an ineffective procedure does not improve audit quality.
+ISA 330.A15 notes that increasing extent only helps if the procedure itself is actually relevant.
+Performing more of an ineffective procedure does not improve audit quality.

 When to test controls